wolfieboy09/KubeJS-CC-Tweaked/README.md

 ComputerCraftEvents.peripheral(event => {
     // First Param: peripheral type
     // Second Param: What block it goes to
-    // Note: you can use regex for second param
+    // Note: you can use regex for the second param

     event.registerPeripheral("furnace", "minecraft:furnace")
         // This limits the method to 1 call/tick,